chrsan/pegless/README.md

          char )
 ```

-Calling `print` on a pattern matcher print its instructions:
+Calling `print` on a pattern matcher prints its instructions:

 ```
 00: CALL -> 2